seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Sir, I have upon a high and pleasant hill
 Feign'd Fortune to be throned: the base o' the mount
 Is rank'd with all deserts, all kind of natures,
-That labour on the bosom of this sphere
+That labor on the bosom of this sphere
 To propagate their states: amongst them all,
 Whose eyes are on this sovereign lady fix'd,
 One do I personate of Lord Timon's frame,
 Whom Fortune with her ivory hand wafts to her;
 Whose present grace to present slaves and servants
-Translates his rivals.
+Translates his rivals. /

 **Painter**
-'Tis conceived to scope.
+/ 'Tis conceived to scope.
 This throne, this Fortune, and this hill, methinks,
 With one man beckon'd from the rest below,
 Bowing his head against the sleepy mount
 To climb his happiness, would be well express'd
-In our condition.
+In our condition. /

 **Poet**
-Nay, sir, but hear me on.
+/ Nay, sir, but hear me on.
 All those which were his fellows but of late,
 Some better than his value, on the moment
 Follow his strides, his lobbies fill with tendance,
 Rain sacrificial whisperings in his ear,
 Make sacred even his stirrup, and through him
-Drink the free air.
+Drink the free air. /

 **Painter**
-Ay, marry, what of these?
+/ Ay, marry, what of these?

 **Poet**
 When Fortune in her shift and change of mood
 Spurns down her late beloved, all his dependants
-Which labour'd after him to the mountain's top
+Which labor'd after him to the mountain's top
 Even on their knees and hands, let him slip down,
 Not one accompanying his declining foot.